The best ways to get to South West England by train, car, plane or ferry, with routes, travel times and practical tips.

 Practical Flight Tips for Travelling to South West England

-• Our favourite site is Skyscanner.
+- Our favourite site is Skyscanner.
 Skyscanner searches all airlines (including low-cost carriers), offers multi-leg trips when cheaper, and provides a calendar showing the cheapest days to travel if you’re flexible with your dates.
-It then directs you to your selected airline to complete the booking.
+It then sends you to the airline or provider to complete the booking.
 For research, try google.com/travel.

 Ferries: Europe to the South West without flying